 They are, however, a fair bit more expensive than Octoparse for most of the same features for an Amazon scraping tool.
 In many cases, unless your project has highly specific needs that can only be delivered by ParseHub, it’s better to go with their competitor.

-In the end, beginners can pick both Octoparse and ParseHub for most of their projects.
+Ultimately, beginners can pick both Octoparse and ParseHub for most of their projects.
 The only real difference will be the price.
 There might be differences when it comes to scaling web scraping projects, though, so that’s when these competitors should be considered more carefully.

 - Free version available for up to 500 pages per month.